 Dr. Wright discusses the current thinking of physicians on the various stages of lipedema.
-He starts by defining lipedema and introducing the symptoms of the disease, as well as some of the ways physicians are currently diagnosing lipedema.
+He starts by defining lipedema and introducing lipedema symptoms, as well as some of the ways physicians are currently diagnosing lipedema.
 He then explains the different stages of lipedema and their characteristics.
 Finally, he ends with a few ways that physicians are attempting to treat this disease.

-We’re going to go through just the basic definition of lipedema, the symptoms of lipedema, how lipedema is diagnosed, stages, conservative treatment options, surgical treatment options, insurance, research, and then we will have time for questions and answers.
+We’re going to go through just the basic definition of lipedema, lipedema symptoms, how lipedema is diagnosed, stages, conservative treatment options, surgical treatment options, insurance, research, and then we will have time for questions and answers.

 What is lipedema?
 Lipedema is a chronic disease almost exclusively occurring in women.
 It’s characterized by bilateral symmetric excessive tissue in specific areas out in the extremities out of proportion to the rest of the body.
 It’s an inherited condition and it does accumulate; the fat accumulates in particular patterns out of the hip, upper and lower legs, and arms as well.
 So, we’ll talk about that.

 Dr. Herbst’s most recent publication about four years ago showed that about 80% of ladies have the arms affected.
 In earlier studies, it was approximated at 20% or 30%.
 So, it’s still an evolving thing of how, what, where patterns and what percentage of different extremities etc.